Jira Project Management: Everything You Need to Know

 Atlassian market capitalization is $37.90 Billion!

 -1998- Mike Cannon-Brookes and Scott Farquhar, both 18, land in the same scholarship course at the University of New South Wales. -2001- Atlassian is registered as a business name. -2002- Atlassian becomes real with the launch of Jira 1.0.
-First employees — Mike and Scott's college friends. -2003- Confluence 1.0 is born and released to the world.
-After an "interview" over a game of pool, we hire our first U.S. employee, Jeffrey Walker. -2005- 1,000th customer -2008- Acquired Bamboo, Fisheye, Crucible, Clover, and Crowd to grow their suite of developer tools. -2009- First European office in Amsterdam. -2010- Code hosting service Bitbucket joins the family.
+First employees — Mike and Scott's college friends. -2003- Confluence 1.0 is released.
+We hire our first U.S. employee, Jeffrey Walker. -2005- 1,000th customer. -2008- Acquired Bamboo, Fisheye, Crucible, Clover, and Crowd to grow their suite of developer tools. -2009- First European office in Amsterdam. -2010- Bitbucket joins the family.
 Accel Partners invests $60 million in Atlassian. -2011- Atlassian Cloud is created. -2012- $100 million dollars of revenue without a sales team.
 Hipchat joins the family.
-Released Bitbucket Server. -2013- Open offices in Yokohama and Manila.
-Jira Service Desk joins Atlassian's family. -2015- Atlassian goes public! (listed on the NASDAQ under TEAM). -2016- Statuspage joins the family. -2017- Trello joins the family. -2018- Opsgenie joins the family.
+Released Bitbucket Server. -2015- Atlassian goes public! (listed on the NASDAQ under TEAM). -2016- Statuspage joins the family. -2017- Trello joins the family. -2018- Opsgenie joins the family.

 Some Interesting Jira Facts You Probably Didn’t Know!